-Plans for 2022
+Plans for 2023

-In the beginning of the year we started finally recovering from the effects of the pandemic, with the improvement in economic indicators.
-The company will continue seeking opportunities to invest in income generating assets inside and outside of Kuwait.
+The company will continue seeking opportunities to invest in income generating assets inside and outside of Kuwait to achieve rewarding returns for our shareholders.
 In addition to studying and selecting several projects to add to company's real estate portfolio, as well as diversifying our sources of income in terms of the company's presence in a variety of markets.